kandarpa02/arrayX/README.md

 # You can define any funcion and its backward rule
-# with autograd.Policy module, its inner working a bit
+# with autograd.Policy module, its inner working is a bit
 # verbose, I will make everythng clear once it is complete

 class IF_IT_WORKS_DONT_TOUCH_IT(autograd.Policy):